mitryp/version_lifter/README.md

 `version_lifter` is a powerful tool that allows you to manage your Dart app versions effortlessly.
 With its flexible options and easy-to-use commands, you can maintain consistent and accurate versioning in your projects.

+## Contributing

+Feel free to [open an issue](https://github.com/mitryp/version_lifter/issues) whenever you face a problem caused by this library.
+PRs are also most welcome!